 Facts & Figures

-- NCA member companies account for approximately 90 percent of all candles made in the U.S.
+- National Candle Association member companies account for approximately 80 percent of all candles made in the United States.

-- Candles are principally sold in three types of retail outlets:
+- Candles are primarily sold in three types of retail outlets:

 - mass merchandisers (discount stores, drug store chains, grocery stores, etc.)

 - Approximately 35% of candle sales occur during the Christmas/Holiday season.
 Non-seasonal business accounts for approximately 65% of candle sales.

 - More than 1 billion pounds of wax are used in producing the candles sold each year in the U.S.